Hexa-Studios/projects-branding/index.md

 Hexa Studios is an independent mobile app and game development studio.
 We work with clients to solve their problems with innovative technical solutions using the latest in web & mobile technologies.

 ### Other Notes

-If any additional data is needed, just contact me at [mat@hexastudios.co](mailto:mat@hexastudios.co)
+If any additional copies or formats are needed, just contact me at [mat@hexastudios.co](mailto:mat@hexastudios.co)